MicrosoftDocs/Viva/Teams-insights/teams-app-install.md

    ![Pin an app in Teams](Images/pin-an-app-in-teams.png)

 > [!Tip]
-> You can reorder apps in the Teams app bar by dragging and dropping icons.
+> You can reorder apps in the Teams app bar by dragging icons.
 For more information about pinning and unpinning apps in Microsoft Teams, see [Pin an app for easy access](https://support.microsoft.com/office/pin-an-app-for-easy-access-3045fd44-6604-4ba7-8ecc-1c0d525e89ec).

 ### On the iOS and Android mobile platforms